Nobox/Documents/nobox-intern-stack-guide.md

 * We use the [SVG symbols](https://css-tricks.com/svg-symbol-good-choice-icons/) spritesheet technique to hold all our SVGs.
 Learn more: [Icon system](https://css-tricks.com/svg-sprites-use-better-icon-fonts/), [External SVG file](https://css-tricks.com/svg-use-external-source/), and our [Elixir extension](https://github.com/waldemarfm/laravel-elixir-svg-symbols).

-* See how SVG elements can be modified with CSS.
+* Research how SVG images can be modified with CSS with fills, strokes, etc.

 ## CSS/Sass

+* Understand the [Cascade](https://developer.mozilla.org/en-US/docs/Web/CSS/Cascade) part of CSS (Cascading Style Sheets).
+Read up on CSS specificity and how the browser chooses what CSS to apply when there are multiple rules in different classes.

 * Understand the CSS box-model.
 Learn how the browser calculates dimensions by default with the default `content-box` box-model, and its difference with the `border-box` box model.
 All of our sites use the `border-box` box model so dimensions are calculated differently than normal.
 [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/box_model), [CSS Tricks](https://css-tricks.com/the-css-box-model/)

 * Pseudo-elements, `::after` and `::before`.
 They are sprinkled throughout all of our projects, sometimes for really major visual elements.
 Learn how to use them to minimize unsemantic markup for presentational purposes.

 * Vendor prefixes.
 We automate the prefixing process with [Autoprefixer](https://github.com/postcss/autoprefixer), but this is basic knowledge for front-end CSS development.
-You should know their purposes
+You should know their purpose and why automating the process is ideal.

 * The BEM class syntax.
-All of our CSS is written with BEM classes and looks fugly at first sight, so it's important you understand what's going on.
+Most of our CSS is written with BEM classes and looks fugly at first sight, so it's important you understand what's going on.
 [CSSWizardry](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/)

 * Learn the basics of the Sass preprocessor, and what are mixins, functions and map lists.